 -

-property.
+$select=employeeOrgDataparameter to the query.
+The JSONPath part selects the nested propertydivisionof the rootemployeeOrgDataproperty.
 This expression has no equivalent in a simple field expression because it is not possible to select nested properties in this way.

 - This expression adds the